jajanel/jajanel/README.md

 📅 Degree ending Spring 2025, as a full stack developper.

-✈️ Looking for a 2-3 months internship in Paris, FR for January 2025
+✈️ Looking for a 2-3 months internship in Paris or full remote for January 2025

 ## More about me..